juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 Click on the gear icon to modify question settings.
 Enter the URL parameter name.
 For example, if you want to populate the GENDER data variable from the URL, enter "g" or "gender" as the URL parameter name.
 You may also hide the question from the user by toggling **Hide question** on.

 > If you do not hide the question, it will be presented pre-answered to the user.

+> **IMPORTANT** If you hide the question, it becomes mandatory if the R or required flag is set.
+This leads to a hard stop and a red screen.
+Please make sure if you pass data in you always have a value for the URL -parameters.
+Sending empty or NULL values will be rejected.

 To send a male respondent to your registration survey, the URL would take the following form: